 By default, the option J2SCH (VFS) is selected in this dropdown list.
+You are recommended to always use the default connector J2SCH.

-In case FTP Event is not able to connect to the FTP Server which you have specified in the HostName field, you can select the FTP Server J2SSH.
+In case FTP Source is not able to connect to the FTP Server which you have specified in the HostName field, you can select the FTP Connector J2SSH.

-However, this option is available only if you are connecting to a SFTP Server and when the checkbox SSH FTP (SFTP) is selected.
+However, this option is available only if you connect to a SFTP Server and when the checkbox SSH FTP (SFTP) is selected.